Skip to main content

 eJournal article

-Author(s) Last name, First name.
+Author(s) Last name, First name. year of publication.
 “Title of Article.”
-Journal Title Volume, Issue no. (Month Year): Pages.
+Journal Title Volume, Issue no. (month or season): Pages.
 DOI/URL/Database name.

 Note: 17th edition of the CMOS advises to only include an access date if no publication date is provided.
 This is a change from the 16th edition.